Do you want to add a custom field to your WooCommerce checkout page?

 - Custom validation fields that require input in a specific format (for example, VAT numbers or date of birth)

-- Terms and conditions checkbox to confirm user agreement for legal compliance
+- Terms and conditions to add a user agreement checkbox on WooCommerce checkout for legal compliance

 - Google reCAPTCHA to ensure the user is human